 Freshman scholarship candidates may request application forms for each of the various scholarships when they request admission forms.
-Such candidates must not only complete application forms but must also complete the scholarship forms and arrange for two letters of recommendation in their support.
 Because all freshman applications and supporting documents must be in the hands of the Scholarship Committee by January 1, the Scholastic Aptitude Test must be taken not later than the scheduled December date.
 Applications for all other scholarships must be completed by March 15, with the exception of those designated.